Skip to main content

 MEDIUM PREVALENCE

-Dairy products, including milk, cheese, and yogurt, are common allergens.
-Dairy is widely used in Australian cuisine, from breakfast cereals to desserts.
-Most restaurants and cafes can accommodate dairy-free requests, and supermarkets offer a range of dairy-free alternatives, such as soy milk, almond milk, and coconut milk.
+Dairy, meaning milk, cheese and yogurt, is a common allergen and shows up across Australian food, from breakfast cereals to desserts.
+Most restaurants and cafes can handle a dairy-free request, and supermarkets stock alternatives like soy, almond and coconut milk.

 COMMONLY FOUND IN: